Tradandan/cndan/README-wp-full-control.md

 - Sets up WordPress with a self-hosted MySQL database.
 - Installs and configures phpMyAdmin for database management.
 - Outputs connection details for WordPress and phpMyAdmin.

-##**Importent!**:
-**Install Git On the Instance**
-If Git is not already installed, run: bash
-Copy code
-sudo yum install -y git   # For Amazon Linux sudo apt update && sudo apt install -y git   # For Ubuntu

 ## How to Use
 1. **Clone the Repository**: